Britney Spears’ father seeks court probe of her allegations

-LOS ANGELES (AP) — Britney Spears’ father has asked the court overseeing his daughter’s conservatorship to investigate her statements to a judge last week on the court’s control of her medical treatment and personal life, which she called overly restrictive and abusive.
+LOS ANGELES (NewsNation Now) — A judge granted Bessemer Trust’s request to withdraw from Britney Spears’ conservatorship, which leaves her father in charge of all of her money.
+This comes as Britney Spears’ father has asked the court overseeing his daughter’s conservatorship to investigate her statements to a judge last week on the court’s control of her medical treatment and personal life, which she called overly restrictive and abusive.

 James Spears emphasized in a pair of documents filed late Tuesday night that he has had no power over his daughter’s personal affairs for nearly two years.